justinknguyen/BeatBind/README.md

 ### Why Is The App Crashing?

-1. If you had "Start minimized" checked, you can find the app's icon hidden within your system tray and then right-click on it to find the settings menu.
+- If you had "Start minimized" checked, you can find the app's icon hidden within your system tray and then right-click on it to find the settings menu.
-1. Within your `BeatBind` folder, delete the following files and try to open it again:
+- Within your `BeatBind/lib` folder, delete the following files and try to open it again:
     - `beatbind-config.json`
     - `.cache`

 ### My Hotkeys Stop Registering After Waking From Sleep

 There are rare cases where hotkeys stop registering on system wake up from sleep, and pressing `Start & Close` button again fixes the listener.
 For a more permanent fix, try disabling Windows Fast Startup.

 If the bug keeps occurring after disabling Fast Startup, please create an Issue ticket.

 ### Server Listening On Localhost Has Not Been Accessed Error